На русском языке

 \hbar'_s= \hbar \Phi' S' P'= M'_{\Pi} V'_{\Pi} R'_{F} =5.5 \cdot 10^{41} J∙s.

-The quantity \hbar'_s sets the stellar Dirac constant for compact stars.
-Using the coefficients of similarity and the dimensional relations for physical quantities we determine the electric charge and the magnetic moment of the magnetar, which is the proton's analogue:
+The quantity \hbar'_s sets stellar Dirac constant for compact stars.
+To determine electric charge and magnetic moment of magnetar, which is the proton's analogue, coefficients of similarity and dimensional relations for physical quantities were used:

 Q_s = e (\Phi' P')^{0.5} S' = 5.5 \cdot 10^{18}C,